Contatta/coffeescript-style-guide/README.md

 ```

 Prefer single quoted strings (`''`) instead of double quoted (`""`) strings, unless features like string interpolation are being used for the given string.

+Examples for single quotes include event names and keyword strings, that do not utilize interpolation.

 <a name="conditionals"/>
 ## Conditionals